hashicorp/terraform-provider-tfe/website/docs/d/scim_groups.html.markdown

 Terraform Enterprise and requires admin token configuration.
 See example usage for incorporating an admin token in your provider config.

-Exactly one of `name` or `search` must be provided:

-* Use `name` to look up a single group by its exact display name (case-insensitive).
+Use `name` to look up a single group by its exact display name (case-insensitive).
 The data source filters out fuzzy substring matches returned by the API and keeps only exact matches.
-* Use `search` to retrieve every group whose name matches the API's substring query (`?q=<search>`).
-Results across all pages are returned.

 ## Example Usage